MarcoEterno/frameformer-architecture/AutoGPT/README.md

 The base for the epistemological method is the scientific method. to evaluate a proposition A according to it we should:
+1. **Derive predictions** from A, that should be falsifiable as easily as possible, and are not already known to be false.
+2. **Test the prediction** by an experiment.
+   If the experiment does not confirm the prediction, the hypothesis is falsified.
+The overall process involves making conjectures (hypotheses), deriving predictions from them as logical consequences, and then carrying out experiments based on those predictions to determine whether the original conjecture was correct.

 terminal, user, external knowledge base.